 - European integration and transatlantic cooperation.

-The Institute’s research activities are organized under several clusters, including the Centre for Baltic Studies, the Centre for EU-Russia Studies, the Centre for IT Impact Studies, and a multi-disciplinary Centre for Applied Social Science.
+The Institute’s research activities are organized under several clusters, including the Centre for Baltic Studies, the Centre for Russian and Eurasian Studies, the Centre for IT Impact Studies, and a multi-disciplinary Centre for Applied Social Science.
 The Institute also hosts the Estonian National Election Study as well as the V-Dem Regional Centre for Eastern Europe and Russia.
 The Institute is a member of the European Consortium for Political Research.

 The Institute’s faculty have won national and international social science awards: Professor Emeritus Rein Taagepera is the recipient of Johan Skytte Prize in Political Science (by Uppsala University) and the Karl Deutsch Award (by the International Political Science Association); and Rein Taagepera (1999), Vello Pettai (2008), Eiki Berg (2012) and Andres Kasekamp (2014) have received the Estonian national research award for excellent research results.
 The Institute’s staff members serve on decision-making, supervisory, expert and advisory bodies of a range of public and third-sector organizations both in Estonia and internationally.